datamacgyver/ds-process/1_initialisation_phase/1_kick_off_meeting.md

 #### If known, what are the requirements for a deliverable?
 Basically, what/where would this live?
-Think of things like artefacts, deployment, testing, speed, accuracy (or other), documentation, batch/RT, target architecture.
+Think of things like artefacts, deployment, testing, speed, accuracy (or similar), documentation, batch/RT, target architecture.

 #### Who will be responsible for signing off/implementing the deliverable?
 Have we spoken to them?
 Can we?
 How will they be involved?